-As a homeschool parent, I’m always on the hunt for ways to make learning fun for my kids.
+As a homeschool parent, I’m always looking for ways to make learning fun for my kids.
 It is an unwritten requirement that homeschool parents have to go beyond the typical lesson plans.
-If they don’t then everyone suffers.
-I personally love using various forms of online educational games.
+If they don’t, then everyone suffers.
+I love using various forms of online educational games.

-However, I also enjoy many hands on old school types of games too.
-So, when we were given the chance to pick a game from SimplyFun for review I was excited.
+However, I also enjoy many hands-on old-school types of games too.
+So, when we were given a chance to pick a game from SimplyFun for review, I was excited.
 I originally picked out Clover Leap for our household because our kids need all the extra help they can get in language arts.
-It looked like a really fun game for them to play.
+It looked like an entertaining game for them to play.

 My mother-in-law was itching to play this game from the first time she saw it.
 She literally snuck and had Jimmy open it while I was away with Delbert.
 They were playing it when we got home.
 So, Delbert had to jump into the fun.
-They ended up playing this game for a couple hours while I was cooking dinner.
-Then my fourteen year old nephew came over and saw the box, and he got the boys to play the game too while I was doing blog work.
+They played this game for a couple of hours while I cooked dinner.
+Then my fourteen-year-old nephew came over and saw the box, and he got the boys to play the game, too, while I was doing blog work.
 They ended up playing the game for well over an hour too.

-This game is great for keeping kids off all ages entertained.
-It’s perfect for those days when it’s rainy outside or just to darn cold to enjoy the great outdoors.
-One of these days, I’m going to fix me a cup of steaming hot flavored coffee and get comfortable and play this game with the boys too.
-The pieces are big enough that even Zeva gets to enjoy the fun too.
+This game is great for keeping kids of all ages entertained.
+It’s perfect for those days when it’s rainy or just too cold to enjoy the great outdoors.
+One of these days, I’m going to fix myself a cup of steaming hot flavored coffee, get comfortable, and play this game with the boys too.
+The pieces are big enough that even Zeva enjoys the fun too.
 She gets great delight watching the sides tilt back and forth.

-If you’re looking for games to entertain your little ones with educational value behind it, then check out SimplyFun’s website.
-You can also connect with them on Facebook, Twitter, Pinterest, Google+, and YouTube.
+If you’re looking for games to entertain your little ones with the educational value behind them, then check out SimplyFun’s website.

 In what ways do you make homeschooling fun in your household?